 Check out my best flies for steelhead page which includes my favorite worm pattern, or visit my best flies for trout page – Coming soon

 Got A Question About Fishing With Worms?

-I’m a professional fishing guide with multiple guides on staff and we use worms for trout and steelhead a lot so we know fishing with worms better than most anglers.
-If I missed something and you have a question or even an idea or trick that works for you just add it to the comments section below.
+If I missed something or you have a question or even a tip or trick that works for you, just add it to the comments section below.